Flying on Jetstar with kids under two

 At Jetstar, children under 2 are considered ‘infants’.
 Infants less than 48 hours old are not able to travel on Jetstar flights, and a Jetstar medical clearance form must be completed for infants aged between 3 and 7 days old.
 No infant less than 7 days old may travel with Jetstar Pacific (BL).

-If you're travelling with an infant, you need to check in at the airport so allow yourself plenty of time.
+If you're travelling with an infant on a domestic flight in Australia, New Zealand or Japan you can check in online, on all other Jetstar flights you need to check in at the airport, so allow yourself plenty of time.
 At the airport, you will need to provide some documentation.
 This means a birth certificate for domestic flights.
 For international flights, they’ll need a passport - just like everyone else.